AI-Fundamentals/DiffPrivNPUserModeling/README.md

 ```
 python -m experiments.ex2.experiment2_train -settings settings/settings_ex2_train.json
 ```
 Settings must be loaded from a valid `json` file.
 If no valid file is found (or the `-settings` argument isn't used), the default settings will be loaded instead.
 For full details of the settings file, see the docstrings in [dppum/settings.py](dppum/settings.py).
+Each function in this file returns a dictionary with the same keys as are required in the relevant settings file.

 #### Re-training a pre-trained model
 In the training settings json file, there is an item 'init_weights'.
 Set this to the path of a file containing weights from a previous model training run.
 These weights will then be used as the initial training weights.